NeLy-EPFL/flygym/doc/source/tutorials/gym_basics_and_kinematic_replay.rst

     env.close()

-Note that the action can be selected by any means defined by the user (eg. preprogrammed rules, algorithmic models, artificial neural networks).
+Note that the action can be selected by any means defined by the user (e.g. preprogrammed rules, algorithmic models, artificial neural networks).

 .. |image1| image:: https://github.com/NeLy-EPFL/_media/blob/main/flygym/mdp.png?raw=true